 - pure liquid form (may be extremely potent)

 Effects of LSD Use

 LSD is a mind-altering drug.
-It is thought LSD causes it’s characteristic hallucinogenic effects via interaction with the serotonin receptors in the brain.
+Also it is thought LSD causes it’s characteristic hallucinogenic effects via interaction with the serotonin receptors in the brain.
 Serotonin is a neurotransmitter that helps control your behavior and mood, governs your senses, and moderates you thoughts.

-The physical effects of LSD are unpredictable from person-to-person, and no one knows if they will have a good or bad “trip.”
+In addition the physical effects of LSD are unpredictable from person-to-person, and no one knows if they will have a good or bad “trip.”
 Usually, the first effects of the drug when taken by mouth are felt 30 to 45 minutes after taking it, peak at 2 to 4 hours, and may last 12 hours or longer.
-Use by the intravenous (IV) route will produce a much quicker action, usually within 10 minutes.
+So use by the intravenous (IV) route will produce a much quicker action, usually within 10 minutes.
 Effects include: